madetheforcebewithyou/redux-knife-manager/README.md

 In short, it can be used to reduce the codebase complexity and gain the better convention while developing.

 ## Installation
-Please use the following command to install Redux Knife Manager, assume you use the package managment system with yarn
+Please use the following command to install Redux Knife Manager, assume you use the package management system with yarn

 ```shell
 yarn add redux-knife-manager redux